 Drinks aren’t the focus here, but they are still quite tasty.
 Fruity cocktails go down easy, especially with a basket of popcorn to munch on at the same time.
 If you do plan to visit, keep in mind that this is a strictly 21-and-up bar and you will also be required to pay a cover charge upon entry.

 While away the evening hours to the sultry sounds of jazz at Scat Cat’s Club in Disney’s Port Orleans Resort – French Quarter.
-Currently closed due to COVID-19, this New Orleans-style lounge is laidback but fun place to kick back and relax with something to eat and a glass of something tasty while listening to some live music.
+Located just off of the lobby, this New Orleans-style lounge is a laidback but fun place to kick back and relax with something to eat and a glass of something tasty while listening to some live music.

 Louisiana-inspired appetizers, including the popular booze-infused beignets, are a must-try.
 Wash it all down with a southern-inspired alcoholic beverage such as The Big Easy, a Bayou Rum Flight, or a bottle of Abita beer.
 A live jazz band also plays regularly here, making this a truly unique bar experience at Walt Disney World.